ShreyasiPathak/multiinstance-learning-mammography/Reproducing-SOTA-and-training-details-MIL-models.md

 **Data Augmentation:** We followed the data augmentation of Shen et al. (GMIC-ResNet18) described above under Single-instance Learning models.

 ### General Settings
 For the val and test set, the images were only resized and normalized.
 The single channel of grayscale images was duplicated into 3 channels to fit pretrained models and normalized to ImageNet mean and standard deviation.
-For training from-scratch models, only the single grayscale channel was used as input and normalized to the range of [-1,1] [1].
+For training from-scratch models, only the single grayscale channel was used as input and normalized to the range of [-1,1] [1]. <br/>
+For Kim et al. [1] and Shu et al. [2], we used 8 bit preprocessed CBIS images as input.
+For Shen et al. [3], Wu et al. [4] and our MIL variants, we used our maximum bit depth preprocessed images as input, i.e. 16 bit for CBIS and VinDr, and 12 bit for MGM.
+The reason for this difference is [3] explicitly stated that they used 16 bit images, [2] used 8 bit images and [1] did not mention anything, motivating us to choose the standard image bit depth used for input to neural networks.

 ### References